mattorp/syn-http/README.md

 npm run start
 ```

 Then send an HTTP request to the server (see [Examples](#examples) below) e.g. using bash from another terminal.
-The default port for the server is 5999.
-It can be changed in ./.env
+The default port for the server is 5999, which can be changed in `./.env`.

+Note that the link deviates from the OSC format `/address value` , so that value is separated with `/` instead of a space `/address/value`.
+This is to avoid having to handle encoding spaces in the URL.

 >The control name is insensitive to case and spacing characters like "_" and "-", so you don't have to be exact; "/controls/my_slider", "/controls/MySlider", and "/controls/m-Y-s-L-i-D-e-R" would all update the same slider. [^control-names]